bathom14/GravebloomReference/content/000 Start Here/0001 Character Creation.md

 2) **Determine Ability Score Array**.
 	- Depending on your method, you may want to do this prior to building your character
 	- **Point Buy.** You may use the standard Point Buy system, which you can calculate using the calculator **[here.](https://chicken-dinner.com/5e/5e-point-buy.html)**
+		- You can only choose Point Buy if you do not choose to roll (must be initial choice)
 	- **Standard Array.** You have ability scores of (15, 14, 13, 12, 10, 8) to distribute to abilities of your choice.
 	- **Roll for Stats.** Roll 4d6 and drop the lowest score, and add the remaining die to produce one ability score value.
 Repeat this six times, and then apply the six values produced to the ability scores of your choice.
 You may not have more than one result of 18; if you roll this value more than once, you must reroll one of the dice until the total value is less than 18.
-		- This must be done either with physical dice while I observe the rolls (in person or in discord), via a digital dice rolling system I can link you to, or I can roll for you and tell you the results.
+		- Three Options for this:
+			- Roll with Physical Dice while I witness results
+				- Either in person or over discord
+			- Use Avrae bot in the Discord server
+				- Command is !randchar
+			- Ask me to roll stats for you with Physical Dice
+		- You can always fall back to Standard Array after rolling, if you do not want your Rolled Array
 3) Select a **Background**
 	- Select one of the available [[/001-Backgrounds/|Backgrounds]]
 4) **Select a Race**.